 The usual way of running Python code is to save it to a file and then run it.
 We will be doing this soon, but for now we are going to use Python in interactive mode, which lets us enter code a line at a time and receive immediate feedback.
 You will find this to be one of Python's strengths.
-It is an excellent aid to learning the language, but even experienced Python programmers often return to interactive mode to do the odd experiment.
+It is an excellent aid to learning the language, and is often used by experienced programmers for topics such as data analysis because you can easily change one line and see the instant output.

 Once you have installed Python on your system, you can run it like any other program.
 If you have Windows, it is simply a matter of double-clicking the icon or selecting it in the Start menu.
-For other systems with a command line, just type python to launch Python in interactive mode.
+For other systems with a command line, just type "python" to launch Python in interactive mode.
+If you have both Python 2 and Python 3 installed, you may need to type python3 instead of just "python".